What Does it Take to Replace a 250-Watt Metal Halide?

 If a Metal Halide bulb has 18,000 initial lumens, the loss accounted for reflected lumens drops the lumen output to around 12,600 lumens.

 Yikes, that’s a lot of lost lumens, and in fact, studies have proven that you can lose up to 30% of the effective lumens in this reflective process.
 It’s important to be aware of this factor because if you’re using Metal Halide lighting, you’re not actually able to use all the lumens the fixture produces.
-So, when you buy your LED lights, make sure that you lower the lumens to avoid an overly bright workplace.
+So, when you buy your fixtures, make sure that you lower the lumens to avoid an overly bright workplace.

 2. Quality of Lumens – CRI